winitzki/scall/tutorial/programming_dhall.md

 To qualify as a free typeclass instance, a type constructor must satisfy certain laws that we will not write here (those laws are explained in
 Chapter 13 of "The Science of Functional Programming").

-An example of a type constructor that does _not_ satisfy those laws (and so does not provide a free typeclass instance) is the "`Optional` monoid" construction, shown in the chapter "Combinators for monoids" where we defined the combinators `monoidOptionalKeepX` and `monoidOptionalKeepY`.
+An example of a type constructor that does _not_ satisfy those laws (and so does not provide a free typeclass instance) is the "`Optional` monoid" construction, shown in the chapter "Combinators for monoids".
-Those combinators take an arbitrary type `T` and produce a `Monoid` evidence for the type `Optional T`.
+In that chapter we defined two   combinators (`monoidOptionalKeepX` and `monoidOptionalKeepY`) that take an arbitrary type `T` and produce a `Monoid` evidence for the type `Optional T`.
-But `Optional T` is _not_ the free monoid on `T` because it does not satisfy some of the required properties of  free typeclass instances.
+However,  the resulting evidence for `Optional T`  fails to  satisfy some of the required properties of  free typeclass instances.

 How can we see that?
 One of the required properties is that for any monoid `M` there must be a function of type `Optional M → M` preserving the operations of both monoids.